Learn Spanish in Spain in times of COVID-19

 A quick and not so harmful summer wave

 On August 16th the rolling 7-day-rate was above 50 cases per 100.000 inhabitants for the first time.
 The regional government of the Canary Islands reacted quickly and introduced new prevention and pandemic control meassures.
 Wearing a face mask in every closed space (like in our classroom and school) and outside when being in a metropolitan area became mandatory.
 But there was still the possibility to enjoy the beach and nature without a facemask and a normal life was possible: shopping, eating in restaurants… In only 47 days (October 2nd) the rolling avarage was again below 50 and all travel restrictions from/to Gran Canaria were lifted.

 What came afterwards was an idyllic winter start with the rolling 7-day-rate below 50 throughout october, november and december.
 Some days even below 20.
 For three months life continued in a beautiful Gran Canaria "winter", without leaving the low risk pandemic level.

 Unfortunately the christmas period had an impact on the cases like elsewhere in Europe and we experienced a new wave, but then again, not comparable to the huge impact in Spain or Europe, with even less casses than in the wave we had in august-september.
 The 7-day-rate of new cases per 100.000 inhabitant have never reached more then 124 and it has only been above 100 for a total of 21 days, as well as in the summer wave.
 So that the worst few weeks of the pandemic in Gran Canaria look like most of the good weeks elswewhere.
-Ob february 20th the rate went back below 50, and has been moving between 50 and 60 since then.
+Ob february 20th 2020 the rate went back below 50.

 A low-risk oasis in Europe